pcca-matrix/PCCA-Launcher/README.md

   - Combine with animation sequences for a personalized look and feel
 - And much more...

+## Installation

+1. Extract the GitHub archive into a directory of your choice.

+2. Download the required runtime package: [Library](<https://github.com/pcca-matrix/PCCA-Launcher/releases/download/1.0.0/_internal.zip>)
+   Then extract it into the same directory where the launcher was unpacked.

 ## Planned Features

 - Discord Rich Presence support